Complete SEMrush Keyword Research Guide (Template Included)

 Next, duplicate or rename the “Homepage” sheet with the new (or existing) target page name.

-This will automatically map each keyword to that target page, and the process can be repeated to map other keyword to different target pages.
+This will automatically map each keyword to that target page, and the process can be repeated to map other keywords to different target pages.

 Note, the formula in the first cell for target pages may need to be deleted and copied in order for the function to run.